 Location: California, USA

 Peter Bird has been singing in choirs and choruses since 1964, but only began composing in 2005.
 (He took some time out for a career in geophysics.)
 He strives to continue the tradition of beautiful and heartfelt diatonic choral music that stretches from Tallis and Byrd to Thompson and Lauridsen.
-His work is not yet well-known, but has been performed in Los Angeles, Flagstaff, Easton, Scotland, Amsterdam, France, and Beijing.
+His work is not yet well-known, but has been performed in Los Angeles, Flagstaff, Interlochen, Easton, Scotland, The Hague, France, and Beijing.
 His texts and subjects span the northern hemisphere: Pacific Northwest, California coast, Sierra Nevada, Grand Canyon, Rocky Mountains, Great Plains, New England, Iceland, Ireland, England, Finland, Russia, and Japan.

 Please visit his composer web page at: